devops-kung-fu/hookz/README.md

 ![](img/hookz.png)

-To generate the hooks as defined in your configuration simply execute the following:
+To generate the hooks as defined in your configuration simply execute the following command in the root of your local repository where the .hookz.yaml file resides:

 ``` bash
 hookz initialize # you can also use the init alias